 Frequently asked questions

-Which statistical tests does AnalityQa AI AI use for A/B test analysis?+
+Which statistical tests does AnalityQa use for A/B test analysis?+

 The test is selected based on your metric type.
 Conversion rates and proportions use a two-proportion z-test or chi-squared test.
 Continuous metrics like revenue per user or session length use a t-test or Mann-Whitney test depending on the distribution.
 You can override the selection if your team has a preferred method.